appvia/terranetes/docs/admin/costs.md

 The costs integration allows developers to see their associated costs before applying the terraform.
 This controller currently uses [infracost](https://infracost.io) to extract the predicted costs of a configuration, exposing the cost on the kubernetes status.
 It is viewable via `$ kubectl get configuration`.

 :::tip
-The costs here are the predicted costs not the actual cost / usage.
-While many costs can be calculated based on the resources alone many other are based on usage.
-A simple example would be a S3 bucket which is free (predicted cost), but store 10TB inside it and it's no definitely not free any more.
+The costs here are the predicted costs, not the actual costs/usage.
+While many costs can be calculated based on the resources alone, many other costs are based on usage.
+A simple example would be an S3 bucket that is free (predicted cost), but if you store 10TB inside it it's definitely not free any more.
 :::

 To configure the integration: